 How do I write a product survey and implement it?

-• Design questions according to the goal and audience
+- Design surveys and questions according to the goal and audience

 What’s the best strategy to use various question types?